← back to the schedule

 Nested Parentheses

-Another good use of stacks is to check for balanced matching items, like parentheses.
+Another good use of stacks is to check for balanced matching items, such as the parenthetical punctuation marks, "(", ")", "[", "]", "{", and "}".

-• Report to the user whether or not the expression was properly parenthesized.
+• Write a method that takes an input string and uses a stack to test it for balanced parentheses, braces, and brackets.
+It should print the original string and report to the user whether or not the expression was properly parenthesized.
 In order for an expression to be parenthesized properly, each left parenthesis, brace, or bracket must be matched with a right parenthesis, brace, or bracket, respectively, at the appropriate nesting level.
-For example, the expressions:

 • {A (B ((C) D (E)) F) (G) } and {A [B (C) [D] {E} F] (G) } are correct.